-The Genesee County (Mich.)
-Drain Commissioner, Division of Water & Waste Services (GCDC-WWS) is responsible for the construction and maintenance of the county sanitary sewer collection system and water distribution system.
-GCDC-WWS owns and operates three wastewater treatment facilities: the Anthony Ragnone Treatment Plant (ARTP), Sanitary Disposal District #3 Treatment Plant and Sanitary Disposal District #7 Lagoons.
+The Genesee County (MI) Drain Commissioner, Division of Water & Waste Services (GCDC-WWS) is responsible for the construction and maintenance of the county sanitary sewer collection system and water distribution system.
+GCDC-WWS owns and operates three wastewater treatment facilities: the Anthony Ragnone Treatment Plant (ARTP), Sanitary Disposal District #3 Treatment Plant, and Sanitary Disposal District #7 Lagoons.

-In 2007, GCDC-WWS completed the construction of its Northeast Extension Sewer Project, which split and rerouted some of the system’s flows.
-The utility began reviewing the current status of ten of its major sanitary sewer pumping stations.
-Pump Station #8, servicing Genesee and Richfield townships, was among the stations being considered for rebuilding the existing pumps or replacing them with new units.
+In 2007 GCDC-WWS completed the construction of its Northeast Extension Sewer Project, which split and rerouted some of the system’s flows.
+They began reviewing the current status of ten of their major sanitary sewer pumping stations.
+Pump Station #8, servicing Genesee and Richfield Township’s, was among the stations being considered for rebuilding the existing pumps or replacing them with new units.

-GCDC-WWS no longer wanted to throw good money at old technology, so it turned to its Xylem distributor and supplier Kennedy Industries for answers and a more permanent solution.
-Pump Station #8 was the perfect place and time to introduce Xylem’s Flygt Concertor, a smart wastewater pumping system that senses the operating conditions of its environment, adapts its performance in real time and provides feedback to pumping station operators.
+GCDC-WWS no longer wanted to throw good money at old technology, so they turned to their Xylem distributor and trusted supplier Kennedy Industries for answers and a more permanent solution.
+Pump Station #8 was the perfect place and time to introduce Xylem’s new Flygt Concertor®, a smart wastewater pumping system that senses the operating conditions of its environment, adapts its performance in real time, and provides feedback to pumping station operators.

-There are several reasons why Flygt Concertor technology appealed to GCDC-WWS:
+There are several reasons Flygt Concertor® technology appealed to them:

-- Interchangeability throughout many of the pump stations reduces the number of spare pumps needed in its inventory.
+• Interchangeability throughout many of their pump stations reduces the number of spare pumps needed in their inventory.
 This created the ability, in an emergency, to move pumps from a lower priority station to an immediate priority station by simply resetting the pump parameters.

-- The Xylem Technology with integrated speed control eliminates the need to purchase variable frequency drives, which was also a selling point as this takes up valuable space.
+• The Xylem Technology with integrated speed control eliminates the need to purchase variable frequency drives, which was also a selling point as this up valuable space.
 Flygt Concertor’s built-in technology saved the county time and money by eliminating the need to upgrade controls.

-- The county was most impressed with Flygt Concertor’s automatic non-clog reverse function.
-County personnel already were familiar with the reverse function troubleshooting method because they often had to employ it with their current pumps.
-Concertor’s built-in intelligence of the auto reverse function reduces life-cycle cost dramatically by not having to send personnel out to the station, thus eliminating the inherent danger involved with working with high voltage while switching motor leads around.
+• The county was most impressed with Flygt Concertor’s automatic non-clog reverse function.
+County personnel were already familiar with the reverse function troubleshooting method because they often had to employ it with their current pumps.
+But Concertor’s built-in intelligence of the auto reverse function reduces life cycle cost dramatically by not having to send personnel out to the station, thus eliminating the inherent danger involved working with high voltage while switching motor leads around.

 The outdated guide rail assemblies were replaced due to extreme corrosion; Kennedy supplied the new rails and the county installed them.
-Human/machine interfaces were installed for pump feedback, a feature the county did not have with the old pumps at Station #8.
-Being able to receive and monitor pump running, amp draws, voltage, speed, faults, starts, runtime, daily runtimes, daily kWh usage and troubleshooting suggestions are all value-added features when purchasing the Flygt Concertor.
+Human Machine Interfaces (HMI) were installed for pump feedback, a feature the county did not have with the old pumps at Station #8.
+Being able to receive and monitor pump running, amp draws, voltage, speed, faults, starts, runtime, daily runtimes, daily KWH usage, and troubleshooting suggestions are all value added features when purchasing the Flygt Concertor.

-The new pumps began operation in March 2017, and thus far, results have been impressive.
+The new pumps began operating in March 2017 and thus far results have been impressive.
 There have been zero maintenance callouts.
 Furthermore, the N-impeller self- cleaning design plus the ability to auto reverse during a “soft clog” has eliminated the need to pull the pumps and clean them on a weekly basis, greatly reducing the risk of personnel injury to the maintenance teams.